michalweclawik/customer-management-evergreen/README.md

 ## 🧐 About <a name = "about"></a>

-Here is my accomplished implementation of the task set forth by Evergreen for their esteemed technical test.
+Here is my accomplished implementation of the task for Evergreen and  their esteemed organization.
 This solution showcases a meticulous approach and adherence to professional standards.

 ## 🏁 Getting Started <a name = "getting_started"></a>